LordPatate/orness_golang_learning/chapters/2_complex_types/README.md

 - The `make` function allocates a zeroed array and returns a slice that refers to that array.
 - The `append` built-in function appends elements to the end of a slice.
 - If the backing array of s is too small to fit all the given values a bigger array will be allocated.
 The returned slice will point to the newly allocated array.
+- The `range` form of the `for` loop iterates over a slice.

+## Maps

+- Like Python dict or Java HashMap.
+- Initialize maps with a literal expression or `make`.
+- Unlike slices, no values can be added from the `nil` map (the zero value).
+- Test that a key is present with a two-value assignment.
+- Delete from maps with the `delete` builtin.
+- The `range` keyword iterates over maps too.